Steam Deck Review

 - Not as vibrant as an OLED screen

 Just like with the Switch, I personally don’t think it’s an issue when used as a portable.
-The screen is so small that the pixels are still compact enough to result in a sharp image, with no noticeable pixilation when playing AAA games.
+The screen is so small that the pixels are compact enough to result in a sharp image, with no noticeable pixelation when playing AAA games.
 And the 800p resolution also allows the Deck to hit a smooth performance for the vast majority of games.

 Portable mode is undoubtedly the optimum way to play, so it’s a relief that the Deck has a great screen.
 The display is nice and bright (575-nits according to our colorimeter) with a solid 1213:1 contrast.
 Its performance in dark scenes could be better however, as I struggled to see much detail when guiding Aloy through a cave in Horizon Zero Dawn.

-That all said, switching from the Switch OLED to the Steam Deck reminded me how great the former looks.
+Switching from the Switch OLED to the Steam Deck reminded me how great the former looks.
 By sticking with an LCD screen, the Deck doesn’t look quite as vibrant as the latest Nintendo portable, with colours appearing subdued in comparison.
 But given the cost of the specs inside the Steam Deck, I can understand why Valve was reluctant to add an OLED panel and drive up the price even further.